 As much as we can discuss about work-life balance or employee happiness in management forums across the world, the question of emotional management for leaders continues to be an area that requires exploration.
 Most entrepreneurs work around the clock, be it networking on the field or emailing pitches from their laptops.
 This leaves little or no scope for them to pay attention to their growing stress levels.
 Imagine if a leader bursts out during a business pitch due to a tussle with the client, he/she will not only draw blank business but also affect professional relationships in disastrous ways.
-In a nutshell, a leader needs to move beyond talent or mere professional skills, to understand the playoff emotions at a pragmatic level.
+In a nutshell, a leader needs to move beyond talent or mere professional skills, to understand the playoff emotions at a pragmatic level that help establish women leadership and empowerment.
+It is also important to provide women empowerment training for evolution in leadership development.
 Hence this article addresses the critical transition a leader needs to undergo from Intelligence Quotient (IQ) to Emotional Quotient (EQ).

 In 2001, a Case Western Reserve research explored the contagious nature of emotions at the workplace and the impact of leaders’ emotional states to their companies’ financial success.
 Since then, this theory has witnessed numerous additions and negations, nonetheless with an intact crux: for the financial success of a company, one needs an empathetic leader as opposed to a ruthless boss.

 What is the difference between a boss and a leader?

 How to work towards a higher Emotional Quotient that can lead to evolution in leadership development ?

 To walk down the path of a fulfilling women leadership and empowerment experience, follow the road map charted below based on Daniel Goleman’s psychological theory of Emotional Intelligence.
 Although from a vantage point, the three pointers I am about to list may look like stepping stones to EQ, each of them are dual in nature; and you cannot achieve one without the other.